Tom Archibald

 Current Research Interests

-For the last few years, my research has concentrated on the French mathematical community of the period from 1870 to the First World War.
-I am working on a book on this subject; a good part of this is about Charles Hermite.
-I am also interested in the history of differential equations, especially PDEs, and especially their applications.
+In recent years, my research has concentrated on the French mathematical community of the period from 1870 to the First World War.
+Besides this, I have gotten sidetracked in various ways: I'm in the CIRMATH group on the history of mathematics journals and circulation of knowledge.
+I have developed an interest in 20th-century measure theory and its immediate mathematical neighbours.
+I am also interested in the history of differential and integral equations, especially PDEs, and especially their applications.
 I also work sporadically on the history of mathematics in Canada.
 I am very grateful to SSHRC for support for many projects over the years.
-Other recent interest include the use of mathematics in the first world war.

 A CV is here.